Judges reveal why Novak Djokovic had to leave Australia

 In a statement, the player said he was “disappointed” with the decision but respected the court’s ruling.
 That night he left Melbourne for Serbia, where he received a hero’s welcome.

 Serbian Prime Minister Ana Brnabic said Australia’s treatment of the star was “scandalous”.
-Brnabic told CNN on Wednesday that he did not know why Djokovic had not been vaccinated, but added that he does not think he is anti-vax.
+Brnabic told CNN on Wednesday that she didn’t know why Djokovic hadn’t been vaccinated, but she added that she doesn’t think he’s anti-vaccine.

 “He supports the vaccination of those people who want to be vaccinated.
-So I don’t see it as anti-vaccine,” he said.
+So I don’t see it as anti-vax,” he said.

 In a statement shortly after Sunday’s ruling, Djokovic’s family blamed politics for the decision.